 Protecting Your Bundled Server SuiteScripts

-NetSuite provides a mechanism for you to include server SuiteScripts in bundles, and prevent users who install the bundles from seeing the contents of these scripts.
-This mechanism is the Hide in SuiteBundle preference that you can enable on the script file record in the NetSuite File Cabinet.
+You can include server SuiteScripts in bundles and prevent users who install the bundles from seeing the contents of these scripts.

-For this preference to be available, you must upload your SuiteScript .js file to the File Cabinet and enable the Hide in SuiteBundle preference before you create the bundle that includes the server SuiteScript.
-(Note that this preference is not available for client SuiteScripts.)
+To hide a server-side script in a bundle, you must upload your SuiteScript .js file to the File Cabinet and then edit the file record.
+On the file record, enable the Hide in SuiteBundle preference before you create the bundle that includes the server SuiteScript.

 File page highlighting Hide in SuiteBundle box.